CollinsIkiara/World-Layoffs/README.md

 ## Recommendations
 1. **Support Vulnerable Sectors**: Focus on providing support and funding to industries most affected by layoffs, especially during economic downturns.
-2. **Monitor Early-Stage Companies**: Create financial safety nets or programs for early-stage companies to reduce vulnerability to sudden market shifts.
+2. **Monitor Company Funding Stages**: Monitor companies at specific funding stages for early signs of mass layoffs.
+Especially companies at the Post-IPO stage.
 3. **Geographic Focus**: Policymakers should provide region-specific support, especially in countries with high layoff rates.
 4. **Improve Data Collection**: More granular data on employee roles and layoff reasons can enhance predictive models for future workforce planning.